ivarref/memoize-ttl/README.md

 doing some work on 10
 => 11

-;; Caching is done on a per argument basis (cached-myfunc 20) doing some work on 20
+;; Caching is done on a per argument basis, i.e. calling with a new argument ;; will always produce a new value
+(cached-myfunc 20)
+doing some work on 20
 => 22